-Where to Meet in St Mawes to Join Outdoor Girl
+Where to Meet in St Mawes to Join Tallulah or Outdoor Girl

 This is still within the village and only about 10 minutes walk from the village quay and main (pay & display) car park.
 There is sometimes free street parking in this area in Buckeys Lane, Pedn Moran or Freshwater Lane itself.
 As with all street parking please make sure there is room for fire engines to get through and no drives are blocked.

 Do not drive down the steep driveway into Freshwater Boatyard.
 It is a small working area and no room to turn. and no parking.

 For some voyages we may pre position Outdoor Girl in a new exploration area within the Falmouth and Helford Estuary network to make better use of the winds and tides and sheltered water.
 Debbie will contact you at least 48hrs before the voyage with final joining instructions by email and text.
 All confirmed customers will be sent Debbies mobile number for emergencies or late arrival.

 The A30 is the best route into Cornwall for St Mawes – if you follow a Sat Nav you will probably be taken via King Harry Car Ferry which is not the quickest route but is worth doing for the experience.